 In his youth, Archbishop came from a small local Pentecostal-Apostolic tradition in Baltimore, MD where he cultivated a thirst to learn outside of his culture, ethnicity, and faith traditions.
 This openness to knowledge from every viable source has produced a cleric for this age in which we live and serves as an example to be emulated.
 Archbishop Golphin has emerged as a leading Biblical expert and he travels globally preparing leaders and training students.
 Known as the Pastor’s Pastor and a spiritual father, his fame has spread and grown over the years as he has established and helped establish churches, ministries, and organizations along with birthing sons and daughters worldwide.

-Archbishop Golphin received his consecration to the episcopacy in the spring of 1997 under the Gnostic Greek Orthodox Churches in Johannesburg, South Africa.
+Archbishop Golphin received his consecration to the episcopacy in the spring of 1997 under the Gnostic Greek Orthodox Assembly in Johannesburg, South Africa.
 He was later elevated as metropolitan archbishop in July 2014.
 Later, he was given patriarchal status in May 2016.

 Archbishop Golphin by way of scholarship and academic prowess has gained experience and expertise in various areas of the ministry.
-He holds several advanced degrees ministry, theology, and literary Letters.
-He did not seek these for vainglory or pride but were merely tools he believed that could help him the most in serving the kingdom of God.
+He holds several advanced degrees in ministry, theology, and literary Letters.
+He did not seek these for vainglory or pride but were merely tools he believed could help him the most in serving the kingdom of God.

 He studied Reformed, Evangelical, and Pentecostal disciplines that would advance him in kingdom building.
 His focus is on cultivating servant-leaders in strategic areas to strengthen and edify the church.

-To that end, Archbishop Golphin had to learn, not only to develop mastery and expertise, but the methods to share and educate.
+To that end, Archbishop Golphin had to learn, not only to develop mastery and expertise but the methods to share and educate.
 He became a master of the art of simplification of profound theological themes and concepts.
 Realizing knowledge, he gained had no value unless he could pass it on to others, His motto became “Nothing is taught until something is learned.”